 Most people who start a podcast think that the ad dollars come rolling in after the audience gets big enough.
 Get sponsors for your show, collect the cash and wash, rinse, repeat.
 But that equation doesn’t work the way you think it does.

 A more realistic scenario:

 Once you pay your production costs, whatever is left over is your profit.
 Our production costs are $10k/month for 16 podcasts per month (more on that below).
-So, on the low end, the “podcast division” of The Art of Charm could net $480,000 year [($50k monthly revenue – $10k production costs) * 12)], but that’s also because I take no salary from the podcast division as it’s part of our marketing outreach for the show itself (we reinvest a lot) and for our residential and digital programs.
+So, on the low end, the podcast could net $480,000 year [($50k monthly revenue – $10k production costs) * 12)], but that’s also because I take no salary from the podcast division as it’s part of our marketing outreach for the show itself (we reinvest a lot) and for our residential and digital programs.

 480k sounds like a lot.
 It is a lot.
-But keep in mind that we only started pulling in ad revenue in recent years and for many years the podcast division was not cash flow positive, hence the AOC programs division helped to carry us.
 In our first few years of existence we had little to no sponsor revenue, and were just spending $10k/month without the promise of immediate return.
 If you were to add up all of our lifetime expenses and revenues, I’d suspect we’d be just barely in the black after six years.

 Now that you know sponsorship isn’t the automatic easy revenue it seems from the outside, there are other reasons you shouldn’t start a podcast.

 It requires more personality than you likely have

 The technical qualifications for starting a podcast are the ability to speak English, a microphone, and an internet connection.
 The qualifications for a successful podcast are…much more complicated.